klutchell/mediaserver/README.md

 ## Description

 This is a Docker-based Plex Media Server setup for ubuntu using public images from Docker Hub.
+I didn't create any of these docker images myself, so credit goes to the linked authors.

 Image | Size | Version
 --- | --- | ---